 If you want a shampoo that genuinely cares for dreads and natural hair, you should go for Dollylocks Nag Champa liquid dreadlocks shampoo.
 It helps to clean your hair deeply, especially for your dreadlocks.

 This shampoo ensures that hair is well washed without leaving it dry and frizzy.
 It is made with a pump-action dispenser so that you can put the liquid into your dreadlocks quickly.
 This shampoo comes with the natural and earthy fragrance of the nag champa floral extract for the calming of the scalp.
-It contains residue-free ingredients like botanicals and coconut that ensures hair isn’t dried out, as this is what makes it look limp and uncared for.
+It contains residue-free ingredients like botanicals and coconut that ensure hair isn’t dried out, as this is what makes it look limp and uncared for.

 This shampoo can be used for any type of skin because it contains hypoallergenic.
-It works great as an antibacterial and antifungal, because of balanced ingredients.
+It works great as an antibacterial and antifungal, because of its balanced ingredients.
 It retains your hair color without stripping it away, even if you dyed your hair before putting it in dreadlocks.
 This shampoo comes with the aromatic and earthy fragrance of the nag champa floral extract for the soothing of the scalp.

 6. Baebody Tea Tree Oil Shampoo – Special healing and calming agent for scalp